bschneider-webdevhq/simple-task-sheet/README.md

 # Simple Task Sheet

 Part of the **Simple Free Apps** Suite
-> A WebDevHQ, LLC Collection
+> Created at WebDevHQ, LLC

 ## Description
 Name your List.
 Write it Down.
 Get it Done.
 Rinse and Repeat.